dwiegreffe/mdsrv-web/tutorial.md

 <p>

-The trajectory you want to store on our server must be publicly available on another server.
+The trajectory you want to store on our server must be publicly available on another server.<br>
-1. Open the Extensions Panel at the bottom.
+1. Open the Extensions Panel at the bottom.<br>
-2. Open the Add Trajectory to Stream Server menu.
+2. Open the Add Trajectory to Stream Server menu.<br>
-3. Optionally, if you want to upload the trajectory to another MDsrv instance, adjust the Server parameter accordingly.
+3. Optionally, if you want to upload the trajectory to another MDsrv instance, adjust the Server parameter accordingly.<br>
-4. Enter the URL of the trajectory file.
+4. Enter the URL of the trajectory file.<br>
 5. Name the trajectory.
 (If there is already a trajectory with the same name, a message will appear in the Log panel.
-Please change the name.)
+Please change the name.)<br>
-6. Add a more detailed description for your trajectory.
+6. Add a more detailed description for your trajectory.<br>
-7. Select Upload Trajectory to Server.
+7. Select Upload Trajectory to Server.<br>
-8. When the trajectory is successfully uploaded, a message appears in the Log panel.
+8. When the trajectory is successfully uploaded, a message appears in the Log panel.<br>
-9. To visualize the uploaded trajectory, see <a href="#t-stream-traj">How do I stream a trajectory from the MDsrv?</a>).
+9. To visualize the uploaded trajectory, see <a href="#t-stream-traj">How do I stream a trajectory from the MDsrv?</a>).<br>
 Currently, only trajectories in the XTC format can be uploaded.

 <center>